What are some of the most popular TikTok trends?

 Dating in 2025

-The dating-in-2025 trend is all over TikTok right now — and it’s pure chaos in the best way.
+The dating-in-2025 trend was all over TikTok last year, and while we’ve entered 2026, I feel like it still applies to the dating scene — it’s pure chaos in the best way.
 A bunch of creators are using a viral audio clip of a female comedian grilling an audience member with rapid-fire questions like:

 - “Are you single?”